0xEtern4lW0lf/0xEtern4lW0lf.github.io/_posts/2022-12-17-HTB-Forest.md

 [https://app.hackthebox.com/machines/Forest](https://app.hackthebox.com/machines/Forest)

 This is a easy windows machine.
+It is a domain controller that allows me to enumerate users over RPC, attack Kerberos with AS-REP Roasting, and use Win-RM to get a shell.

 **Have a good time!**